danielmrz-dev/analise-de-sentimentos/README.md

-# analise-de-sentimentos
-Repositório dedicado ao projeto "Análise de Sentimentos com Language Studio no Azure AI"
+# Análise de Sentimentos com Language Studio no Azure AI